dandelionmood/debrief/readme.md

 #### Diary Story

-Stories can also be arranged in a more traditional «diary» fashion.
+Stories can also be arranged in a more traditional "diary" fashion.

  ![Story Diary](docs/pics/story-diary.png)